-When a FS unit reports that they are receiving money from a member of the military, take the following steps:
+When a SNAP unit reports that they are receiving money from a member of the military, take the following steps:

 - Ask if the service member is deployed to a combat zone.
-Accept the FS unit's statement that the member is deployed to a combat zone.
+To verify combat pay, request the SNAP unit provide a copy of their:

-pay.
-If the military person was not part of the unit for food stamp purposes before deployment to a combat zone, it is the amount actually made available to the family before deployment to the combat zone.
+- If the military person was not part of the unit for SNAP purposes before deployment to a combat zone, it is the amount actually made available to the family before deployment to the combat zone.